build-on-aws/content/posts/picturesocial/05-how-to-analyze-images-with-machine-learning/index.md

 public class PictureController : ControllerBase
 ```

 11. Then we define the HTTP Method GET and the route.
-We are going to create the Method "DetectLabels" that will receive 2 parameters: 1) file name including the file extension as a `String` and 2) bucket name set as default in the same method, as a `String`.
+We are going to create the Method `DetectLabels` that will receive 2 parameters: 1) file name including the file extension as a `String` and 2) bucket name set as default in the same method, as a `String`.
 We are using an async method as Amazon Rekognition will detect labels asynchronously.
 We are also returning the response as a JSON array of Labels.

 12. At this point, create an S3 bucket in the same region that you are using for Amazon Rekognition, in our case it is gonna be `us-east-1`, and you are going to use the bucket name as default in the method definition.